inertz/Scripts/README.md

-# Script
- Welcome to My GitHub Scripts Repository
+# Welcome to My GitHub Scripts Repository
 ---
 This GitHub Page showcases a collection of personal scripts and tools I have developed.
 These scripts are designed to streamline tasks, automate processes, and provide solutions to common challenges in software development, server management, and system configuration.